Home

 Buffalo Nickels

-James Earle Fraser, a famous sculptor noted for his American West imagery, began corresponding with the Mint in 1911, upon hearing a replacement was under consideration for the Liberty Nickel.
-He proposed the following in his letter of September 19:
+James Earle Fraser, a famous sculptor noted for his American West imagery, wrote to the Mint in 1911 upon hearing a replacement was under consideration for the Liberty Nickel.
+He proposed the following in his September 19 letter:

 The idea of the Indian and buffalo on the same coin is, without doubt, purely American and seems to be singularly appropriate to have on one of our national coins.

-The Buffalo Nickel became a reality on March 4, 1913, the last day in office for President Howard Taft, who received a bag full of the new nickels at a groundbreaking ceremony for a Native American center in New York.
+The Buffalo Nickel was released on Mar 4, 1913, the last day in office for President Howard Taft, who received a bag of the new coins at a groundbreaking ceremony for a Native American center in New York.

 There were two varieties of the Buffalo Nickel in 1913.
 Type 1 nickels were minted for only a few months in 1913, characterized by the wording FIVE CENTS on a raised mound on the reverse, as shown in the photo directly below.
 This was quickly recognized as a rapid wear spot, so the mound was reduced to a straight line.
 The area below the line was recessed, where FIVE CENTS received greater protection against wear.
 The straight line resulted in Type 2 Buffalo Nickels.